LoopKit/loopdocs/docs/operation/loop/close-loop.md

     It is actually easier to answer when Loop will **not** automatically increase insulin delivery:

-    * If at any time in the next 3 hours, Loop predicts glucose below `Glucose Safety Limit`, Temp Basal is immediately set to 0.0 U/hr and recommended bolus is 0 U
+    * If at any time in the next 3 hours, Loop predicts glucose below `Glucose Safety Limit`, Temp Basal is immediately set to 0.0 U/hr and recommended bolus is set 0 U
     * If the eventual glucose (at the end of 6 hours) is greater than your `Correction Range` but the prediction dips below the low-end of your `Correction Range`, there is no automatic delivery
         * The recommended bolus can be positive, which you see if you tap on bolus icon manually